joshf67/Custom-VRC-Connector/Documentation/Introduction.md

 ## Negatives

+- Relies on IP address to reference user which means any user in a location that has multiple connections from the same IP will collide with eachother's messages and fail to work.

 - Due to relying on the [String](https://docs.vrchat.com/docs/string-loading)/[Image](https://docs.vrchat.com/docs/image-loading) under the hood, the upload rate is very slow.
 Using the default message length of 21 bits, each loader used has an effective rate of ~4 bits/s (initial overheads means longer messages are more efficient), as you can see this is very limited on what you can send so you need to be clever with your requests.

 - Small messages are not optimized due to the [String](https://docs.vrchat.com/docs/string-loading) loader being required for the first and last message to read the response.